Our Curriculum

 Balance

-Our carefully crafted curriculum is adapted from the Cornerstones Curriculum and meticulously balances the national expectations and an all-encompassing range of experiences allowing our children to flourish.
+Our carefully crafted curriculum meticulously balances the national expectations and an all-encompassing range of experiences allowing our children to flourish.
 Clear strategic planning allows the curriculum to be dynamic and adapt to the context of the school and children’s needs.
 Age related expectations combine the acquisition of knowledge and development of skills to create a purposeful and exciting learning journey for every child.
 Our curriculum has high expectations to combine transferable skills, demonstrate a breadth of vocabulary and develop strong cross-curricular links.
 Outstanding classroom environments stimulate and engage quality thinking and reasoning.

 Our long term planning ensures that over the course of a year children cover a range of topics with a different curriculum focus.
-For example, classes may cover two science-based topics, or two history based topics along with an art and design and a geography based topic.
+For example, classes may cover two science-based topics, or an art and design and a history or geography based topic.

 Each topic is enriched with interesting first-hand experiences, trips and visitors.
 Medium term planning ensures that delivery is creative and meets the needs of the class.
 Explicit weekly and medium term planning is responsive to children’s interests, taking into account pupil voice as well as their needs; incorporating holistic approaches to teaching and learning.